amirgamil/flora/README.md

 - https://opengameart.org/content/classic-rpg-tileset
 - https://englercj.github.io/gl-tiled/_demo/basic/?map=maps%2Flttp%2Flightworld%2Flightworld.json

+## Nuance in the grid
+Want to use math.ceil since anywhere inside a box will be a decimal of the last box, but need to access the associated value in the grid note operation is important here, we need to ceil the operation becuase our grid is in whole integer increments but for precision, we col/row tiles return a decimal value => for example, if we have grid [a, b] if the sprite is halfway into b, pixel value will be that of a + some decimal

 ## How do we create the background?
 This one was tricky.
 If I wanted to have as much control over loading "the graph" dynamically depending on the information, I couldn't purely go with